eliasrhoden/eliasrhoden.github.io/_posts/2024-12-15-SinumerikAST.md

 Real:  -2.097556148013025
 ```

 where it is evident that the system contains both an undamped double zero and double pole.
+It is also not a pure integrating system but instead has a single pole at 2 rad/s, the analysis will still work and this structure will also be needed when designing the Hinf controller, since it can't handle poles at 0.

 ## Robust stability
 One criteria I will look at later is robust stability, that uses the multiplicative model uncertainty.
-Given the multiplicative uncertainty, where the *real* plant is denoted $G^*(s)$, and the nominal model is $G(s)$, then the follwoing defines multiplicative uncertainty
+Given the multiplicative uncertainty, where the *real* plant is denoted $$G^*(s)$$, and the nominal model is $$G(s)$$, then the follwoing defines multiplicative uncertainty

 $$
 W_\Delta (s) = \frac{G^*(s) - G(s)}{G(s)}